tojahech/website/content/chalk-bag/index.md

 ---
 title: "Chalk Bags"
+description: "Plans for a chalk bag I used to make"
 ---

 There are tons of different chalk bags out there, from high-tech twist lock bags to repurposed stuffed animals.